-- 13.0.1.
-In participating in a Tender Round, the Developer must complete the Transfer Agreement and undertake to continue to complete with relevant information.
-Failure to complete the Transfer Agreement or breach of the undertaking to continue to complete the Transfer Agreement could result in a Developer's disqualification from a Tender Exercise or Tender Round and cancellation of the relevant Qualifying Project from the Tender Exercise. - 13.0.2.
-The Tender Regulations provide for the Transfer Agreement to be in the form of either an agreement for the transfer of property, rights and liabilities in respect of the Transmission Assets (an asset sale) or an agreement for the transfer of shares in an undertaking which holds the Transmission Assets (a share sale). - 13.0.3.
-Although reference is made throughout this guidance to "asset transfer", the principles and processes set out in this guidance apply whether transfer of the Transmission Assets is structured as an asset sale or as a share sale, unless expressly indicated otherwise. - 13.0.4.
-It should be noted that this guidance is generic; the final terms of a Transfer Agreement will be project-specific and as negotiated by the parties. - 13.0.5.
-The Transfer Agreement is a key document in the tender process, as the agreement under which the Transmission Assets are transferred from the Developer to the OFTO.
+- 13.1 In participating in a Tender Round, the Developer must complete the Transfer Agreement and undertake to continue to complete with relevant information.
+Failure to complete the Transfer Agreement or breach of the undertaking to continue to complete the Transfer Agreement could result in a Developer's disqualification from a Tender Exercise or Tender Round and cancellation of the relevant Qualifying Project from the Tender Exercise. - 13.2 The Tender Regulations provide for the Transfer Agreement to be in the form of either an agreement for the transfer of property, rights and liabilities in respect of the Transmission Assets (an asset sale) or an agreement for the transfer of shares in an undertaking which holds the Transmission Assets (a share sale). - 13.3 Although reference is made throughout this guidance to "asset transfer", the principles and processes set out in this guidance apply whether transfer of the Transmission Assets is structured as an asset sale or as a share sale, unless expressly indicated otherwise. - 13.4 It should be noted that this guidance is generic; the final terms of a Transfer Agreement will be project-specific and as negotiated by the parties. - 13.5 The Transfer Agreement is a key document in the tender process, as the agreement under which the Transmission Assets are transferred from the Developer to the OFTO.
 Although the Transfer Agreement is a matter for the parties to commercially agree, Ofgem has an interest in it as manager of the tender process.
-The proposed terms should be consistent with the regulatory regime and should not affect Ofgem's ability to run a tender process effectively in accordance with: - 13.0.5.0. its principal objectives and general duties12;
+The proposed terms should be consistent with the regulatory regime and should not affect Ofgem's ability to run a tender process effectively in accordance with: - 13.5.1 its principal objectives and general duties12; - 13.5.2 its duties under the Tender Regulations; and - 13.5.3 the key objectives of a competitive Tender Exercise. - 13.6 This section sets out: - 13.6.1 the process for development of the Transfer Agreement in parallel with the tender process;